srinath-iyer/Drawing-Bot/README.md

 ## About the Project

 ### Motivation
-This project was in response to a request by the EGR105L first year computing course at Duke University.
+This project was in response to a request by the EGR105L first-year computing course at Duke University.

 <!-- Screenshots -->
 ### :camera: Screenshots